angadsinghsandhu/Research/Topic Modeling Trends/Reviews/rebuttal_2.md

 | Fauci   | 0.00   | 0.521  | 0.187  | 0.111  | 0.139  | 0.153  |
 | Experts | 0.280  | 0.591  | 0.133  | 0.126  | 0.146  | 0.109  |

 The following case study is a perfect example to signify the discrepancies observed by quantizing such arbitrary concepts such as *trust* and *formalism* of an organization.
-Even though the terms `"Unofficial"` and `"Trust"` may seem different semantically, both of them produce similar trends (but not exact!! each base word creates new trends for all relative words) when in relation to `"CDC"`.
+Even though the terms `"Unofficial"` and `"Trust"` may seem different semantically, both of them produce similar trends (but not exact!
+Each base word creates new trends for all relative words) when in relation to `"CDC"`.
 This may be attributed to the absence of a general consensus.

 An important fact that can be observed in both cases is the large difference in the values of the terms between *June 2020 to December 2020*.
 This corresponds to a greater shift in the political landscape as well as the public opinion.
 Where one school of thought went from considering CDC from *competent to inept*, in contrast, another may have started considering the said organization as more *trustworthy*.
 But, the COVID-19 case study also displays that all the relative terms (that are closely correlated to each-other) such as CDC, `Dr. Anthony Fauci` (Chief Medical Advisor to the President of the United States) and `Experts` all show **similar trends**.